 What’s the True Value of Multifamily Inbound Marketing?

-When committing to a new multifamily marketing strategy, marketers should be wary of a few things.
-With the overcrowded markets and constant construction in major metropolitan areas, it’s difficult to know how to distinguish your property.
+Marketers should be wary of a few things when committing to a new multifamily marketing strategy.
+With overcrowded markets and constant construction in major metropolitan areas, it’s difficult to know how to distinguish your property.

-When the strategies being adopted are nontraditional, it’s hard for marketing veterans to understand how they add value.
+When adopting nontraditional strategies, it’s hard for marketing veterans to understand how they add value.

-What most marketers fail to realize is that digital marketing actually offers more measurable value than traditional methods.
+Most marketers fail to realize that digital marketing offers more measurable value than traditional methods.
 Traditional methods bring prospects and residents at largely unknown rates, whereas multifamily inbound marketing offers measurable results.

 In fact, multifamily inbound marketing offers three times more leads per dollar than traditional methods, and inbound leads cost 61% less on average.